 Four of us in the living room, tearing into ribs like Vikings, and within minutes, my daughter and I are in a heated argument about whether the Patriots suck.

-The most I watch is my teen’s high school games, while my incredibly patient husband reexplains the rules and other parents try to outshout the actual coach.
+The most I watch is my boy’s high school games, while my incredibly patient husband reexplains the rules and other parents try to outshout the actual coach.

 I ended up watching both halftime shows.
 I am committed to proper due diligence before I write about something, after all.

-After approaching both with an open mind, I found them both underwhelming – and for the exact same reason.
+After approaching both with an open mind, I found them both underwhelming for the exact same reason.

 Now, of course, I know Bad Bunny.
 I have some of his stuff on my workout playlist.
 Zero idea what he’s saying.
 Don’t really care.